yanfali/gomkv/README.md

 		-series=false: Videos are episodes of a series -source-dir="": directory containing video files.
 Defaults to current working directory.
 		-subs=true: Copy subtitles
+		-subtitle-default="": Enable subtitles by default for the language matching this value. e.g. -subtitle-default=English

 Examples
 --------